UnbearableFate/LoRI/README.md

 ### For LoRI-D:

-Before running the scripts, set `model_archive` to your trained `LoRI-D` safety adapter, or use the [safety adapter](https://huggingface.co/tomg-group-umd/LoRI-D_safety_llama3_rank_32) from our HuggingFace collection:
+Before running the scripts, set `model_archive` to the path of your trained `LoRI-D` safety adapter, or use the [safety adapter](https://huggingface.co/tomg-group-umd/LoRI-D_safety_llama3_rank_32) from our HuggingFace collection.

 ```
 model_archive=/path/to/your/lori-d/safety/adapter